IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 TODO
 ```

-## Optional: Set the UID2 API Base URL
+## Optional: Reduce latency by setting the API base URL

+By default, the UID2 module will make API calls to a UID2 server in the USA.
+Publishers should take into account where their users are based and consider choosing a server closer to their users in order to reduce latency.

-The UID2 module uses a default UID2 API base URL of `https://prod.uidapi.com`.
-To use a different base URL, set the `params.uid2ApiBase` parameter when configuring the UID2 module:
+Publishers can choose a different UID2 server by setting the optional `params.uid2ApiBase` parameter when configuring the UID2 module:

 ```js
 pbjs.setConfig({